 “So, are we getting in or what?”
 Joe asked the girls who were once again huddled together, but this time for body warmth.

-Unprepared for a spontaneous pool party, Cathy was the first to undress down to her skivvies, pulling down her pants to reveal a thong buried in cellulite.
+Unprepared for a spontaneous pool party, Ariana was the first to undress down to her skivvies, pulling down her pants to reveal a thong buried in cellulite.
 Her corset top magically turned back into lingerie.
-Cathy gave Joe a provocative sidelong glance before leaping into the air – grasping her legs to form a cannon ball – and landing with a loud splash into the pool.
+Ariana gave Joe a provocative sidelong glance before leaping into the air – grasping her legs to form a cannon ball – and landing with a loud splash into the pool.
 Katie flashed a look at Jess, who smiled back in approval.

 Zooey accepted a shot from Matt and sat down on one of the plastic chairs on the side of the pool.
 It was clear she had no intentions of getting in the water or undressing, but looked content to enjoy the show.
 Gary eagerly sat down next to her, perhaps because he was excited to talk to a girl, perhaps because it gave him an excuse not to undress.
 Probably both.